The 7 Most Used Tips on How to use Dilators Successfully -

 Often times, doctors and medical professionals in sexual medicine, prescribe vaginal dilators.
 Although medicines and surgeries are common too, but may come with some adverse side effects.
 Using dilators as physical therapy is medically proven to help ease sexual discomfort, pain associated with pelvic exams, and improve female sexuality.

-But using a vaginal dilator can bring up fear and anxiety too.
+Using a vaginal dilator can bring up fear and anxiety too.
 You now have to use an unfamiliar device in already sensitive vaginal tissue.
 You may find yourself asking, Will I use it wrong?
 Can I cause any side effects?
 Does it really work?
 All of these questions are normal, and many women have expressed these concerns to their physical therapists and doctors.
 In this article, we give you seven helpful tips on how to use dilators successfully.

 1) Start slowly with your dilation